Black First Land First: Structure

 The National Imbizo, as the supreme ruling body, will convene at least once every 5 years.
 It is responsible for electing the members of the National Coordinating Committee (NCC) including the Secretary General.
-This is very similar to the relationship between the Party Congress and the Central Committee in Marxist-Leninist parties.
+This is very similar to the relationship between the Party Congress and the Central Committee in Marxist–Leninist parties.
 The BLF Constitution mandates the 50% of the seats in both the NCC and its subcommittee, the Central Committee (CC), be occupied by women.
 The lower level Imbizos and Coordinating Committees function in a similar fashion.

 Ideology

 Mngxitama has stated that the party's core ideologies are Black Consciousness and Pan-Africanism with a Sankarist leadership ethos.
-BLF describes itself as a "vanguard organisation"; while it is not clear what BLF means by that, the party believes that no revolution can take place without a vanguard organisation.
+BLF describes itself as a "vanguard organisation".
+The party believes that no revolution can take place without raising the consciousness of the people against the enemy so as to resolve the contradictions via the revolutionary process itself.
 The party was registered with the Independent Electoral Commission and contested the 2019 elections but won no representation in parliament or the provincial legislatures.
 The party's registration was annulled on 15 July 2019.